SOELexicon/character-impersonation/readme.md

 - Ensure `enableExtensions` is set to `true` in your SillyTavern `config.conf`
 - Check the browser console for any error messages
 - Verify all files are in the correct directory structure

+### Settings Panel Not Appearing
+- The settings may take a few seconds to appear after enabling the extension
+- Try refreshing the Extensions panel
+- Check the console for any UI-related errors

 ## Advanced Usage